w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 - MongoDB was born as a system for banner ads
   - 24/7 availability and high performance
-  - Complex rules to find the right banner based on user’s interests
+  - Complex rules to find the right banner based on the user’s interests
   - Handle several kinds of ads and show detailed analytics

 **Internet of Things**

 - Real-time management of sensor-based data
-- Bosch uses MongoDB to capture data from cars (breaks, ABS, windscreen wiper, etc.) and aircrafts maintenance tools
+- Bosch uses MongoDB to capture data from cars (brakes, ABS, windscreen wipers, etc.) and aircraft maintenance tools
   - Business rules are applied to warn the pilot when the breaking system pressure falls under a critical threshold, or the maintenance operator when the tool is used improperly
 - Technogym uses MongoDB to capture data from gym equipment